KSLM-LD: History

+The station began operation in September 2008, as a digital translator for KWVT-LP.
+In April 2009, KSLM signed an affiliation agreement with Retro TV.
+The KWVT programming remains available as a digital subchannel.

 The change in channel was prompted by interference from another station operating on channel 16, KORS-CA. At the time KSLM began operation, KORS was licensed on channel 36.
 KORS was subsequently granted a construction permit to operate on channel 16 from a tower in Portland.